-The online Master of Education (M Ed) in Educational Administration with an area of study in P-12 Administration program is designed for those seeking a school principal endorsement.
+The blended Master of Education (MA Ed) in Educational Administration with an area of study in P-12 Administration program is designed for those seeking a school principal endorsement.

 Students choose this program to:

 - Develop a portfolio in order to verify they meet the standards for administrative certificate and to serve as the final examination for the degree.